whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 There are three reasons for changing a `wof:id`; these reasons include:

 - **Creation of a New Feature:** A new `wof:id` should be minted when a feature previously unknown to Who's on First is added to the Who's on First database.
+- **Cessation of a Existing Feature:** When a feature (like Yugoslavia) no longer exists in the real world (often replaced by 1 or more something elses).
 - **Making Significant Modifications to an Existing Feature:** If specific, major modifications are made to an existing feature in Who's on First, a new feature with a new `wof:id` needs to be created.
 Superseding work is required to replace the old feature with the new feature.
 - **Adding a deprecated or cessation date to an Existing Feature:** If an existing feature in Who's on First is found to have never been correct, either due to an error correction or real-world change, a new feature with a new `wof:id` needs to be created.
 Superseding work is required to replace the old feature with the new feature.